 Whether you are in sunny California or a much colder state, homeowners everywhere can benefit from a nice fireplace.
 Fireplaces make great focal points in a living room and help bring warmth on cold days.
 Of course, not all fireplaces are created the same.
 There are wood fireplaces, gas fireplaces, and electric fireplaces.
 Each type even has its own subtypes, brands, and models to choose from.
 Which one should you get?
 Should you use an insert if you have an existing fireplace with an existing chimney?
 Which one should you use?
 Do you go with a full-on fireplace insert or stick to something like a gas log or a log set?
 Does which gas log set matter?
-Do you get gas or electric?
+Do you get gas or electricity?
 Which has better air quality with little to no byproducts?

 What are the disadvantages of a ventless gas fireplace insert?